mhesemans/TetraKids-BlockParty/README.md

 </div>

 The score and the game grid are centered on top of the screen with the game controls directly below.
 Any other elements are avoided to minimize distractions or sensory overload.
 The controls are hand-drawn to add to the whimsical relaxed nature of the game.
+The score will increment by 1 for each row (or line) that is cleared.
+In addition to the control buttons on the screen, the block movements can also be controlled by using the keyboard buttons as indicated in the game objectives/game controls.

 ## Game End and Final Score view